joj-macho/joj-macho.github.io/tutorials/python/python-modules-packages.md

 Establish a collaboration workflow using version control tools like Git.
 Collaborators can clone, modify, and push changes, ensuring a synchronized development process.

-## Summary <hr>
+## Summary

+---

 Congratulations on learning the essentials of modules and packages in Python!
 This knowledge is crucial for effective Python development.
-Stay tuned for the next comprehensive guide on [Python File Handling](/workspace/python/file-handling), where you'll learn techniques for reading, writing, and manipulating data stored in various file formats.
-This skill is fundamental for building robust and practical Python applications.
+To further elevate your Python expertise, the next step involves [Error Handling and Exception in Python](/workspace/python/error-handling), where you will learn to fortify your code against unforeseen challenges and ensure robust program execution.